George C. Pendleton: Life after Congress

 After returning to Temple in 1897, Pendleton entered banking and studied law in his spare time.
 He was admitted to the bar in 1900 and practiced law until his death.
 He also remained active in Democratic politics during his later years, serving as a chairman pro tem of the state convention in 1902 and holding a seat on the committee on platform and resolutions in 1904.
 In the latter position he presented a minority report that encouraged state control over interstate corporations operating in Texas.
 He also called for an investigation of Senator Joseph W. Bailey's relationship with the Standard Oil Company.
 After the election of Woodrow Wilson to the presidency in 1912, Pendleton was to be appointed Postmaster of Temple, a post no doubt intended as a reward for his long service to the Democratic party.
 The appointment was never made, however, for he died on January 19, 1913, after suffering a stroke.
 He was buried in Hillcrest Cemetery in Temple.

+Personal life

+George Pendleton married Helen Embree, born in Kentucky and daughter of Elisha Embree, in 1870.
+One of his siblings, William Smartt Pendleton, was a member of the Texas House of Representatives from 1885 to 1887, a Tarrant County county attorney, Mayor of Fort Worth in 1890 until his resignation on July 14, and a county judge of Pottawatomie County, Oklahoma.